Software Engineering for Self-Adaptive Robotics: A Research Agenda

-In the area of \textbf{Digital Twins} (O13--O14), we need to enable IP to be protected in DTs, specifically when collaborating across multiple legal entities.
+In the area of \textbf{Digital Twins} (O13--O14), we need to enable IP protection in DTs, particularly when collaborating across multiple legal entities.
 This includes developing techniques to ensure the confidentiality, integrity, and availability of data and models used in DTs, while also allowing collaboration and sharing among different stakeholders.
 Additionally, we need to develop scalable and adaptable DT architectures to support the integration of complex robotic subsystems.
-This includes developing modular and flexible architectures that can accommodate the diverse and evolving needs of SARs, enabling seamless integration and interaction among different components and systems.
+This includes developing modular, flexible architectures that accommodate the diverse and evolving needs of SARs, enabling seamless integration and interaction among components and systems.
 Additionally, we must consider the different fidelities of DTs for various use cases and situations, e.g., high-fidelity DTs for highly critical situations and low-fidelity DTs for safe states of the SAR operation.
-This will require work on generating these DTs, potentially on the fly, as well as using them and switching between them during the operation of SARs.
+This will require work to generate these DTs, potentially on the fly, as well as using and switching between them during SAR operation.

-In the field of \textbf{Artificial Intelligence} (O15--O16), we need to develop foundational models that can capture the underlying physical principles and dynamics of robotic systems, enabling more accurate and efficient perception, decision-making, and control.
+Finally, in the field of \textbf{Artificial Intelligence} (O15--O16), we need to develop foundational models that capture the underlying physical principles and dynamics of robotic systems, enabling more accurate and efficient perception, decision-making, and control.
 These models should be capable of generalising across different tasks and environments, reducing the need for task-specific training and adaptation.
 Furthermore, we need to improve autonomous dynamic training and online learning.
 This includes developing techniques that enable robots to autonomously explore their environment and acquire new skills and knowledge through interaction with the same.
 Generating the scenario and executing it safely, without damaging or endangering the SAR and others, is crucial.

-Finally, we need to develop techniques to leverage the unique properties of \textbf{Quantum Computing} (O17--O18), such as superposition and entanglement, to solve complex optimisation problems in robotics more efficiently than classical methods.
-Along the same lines, we need to develop quantum machine learning algorithms that solve complex tasks and process large amounts of data more efficiently than classical methods.
-This will enable robots to learn from their experiences and adapt their behaviour more effectively, improving their performance and adaptability in dynamic and uncertain environments.